hm-lang/core/proposals/intro.md

 modify the class instance can only be called by module functions, and constant methods can be called by friends.

-## Getters and setters on class instance variables
+## getters and setters on class instance variables

 Note that all variables defined on a class are given methods to access/set them, but this is done with syntactical sugar.
 That is,